optimibi/docs/docs/documentation/Advanced/mdx函数.md

 # MDX Functions

 MDX (Multidimensional Expressions) is a powerful query language designed for multidimensional data analysis, commonly utilized in OLAP (Online Analytical Processing) systems.
-OptimiBI leverages MDX to define calculated metrics and perform multidimensional data operations such as querying, aggregating, filtering, and computing.
+Optimibi leverages MDX to define calculated metrics and perform multidimensional data operations such as querying, aggregating, filtering, and computing.

 This guide provides an overview of essential MDX functions grouped by their common use cases: